Computing & ICT

 Our Key Stage 3 syllabus provides a varied and interesting curriculum covering many aspects of Computer Science and Information Communication Technology.

-- Problem Solving with Robotics – using Lego Mindstorms, our pupils gain an insight into writing code to solve a problem and working in teams.
+- Problem Solving – Pupils gain an insight into writing code to solve problems and working in teams to develop their collaboration.

-- Programming – introduction to textual programming.
-Pupils design and develop simple programs using programming constructs
+- Programming – Pupils will have an introduction to textual programming.
+They will design and develop simple programs using the three basic programming constructs (sequence, selection and iteration).

 The Year 9 curriculum provides an excellent introduction into Computer Science and ICT at GCSE and supports pupils in their options choices.